The Border Collie Labrador mix combines two popular breeds into one brilliant, friendly companion.

 Is A Border Collie Lab Mix Right For Me?

-Although this is a truly remarkable mix breed, it may not be right for everyone.
+This is a truly remarkable mix breed.
+But, it may not be right for everyone.
 If you do not consider yourself both highly active and dutiful, a different breed might be a better option.

-But if you are in a position to provide this mix with the high degree of love, care, exercise and mental stimulation it requires, it will be a truly amazing companion.
+But if you are able to give this mix the high degree of love, care, exercise and mental stimulation it requires, it will be a truly amazing companion.

 References and Resources